leon-czarlinski/UniversityAdmission/README.md

 ## Data Analytics Methodology
 **Transforming data into insights**: the six steps of data analytics include: *ask*, *prepare*, *process*, *analyze*, *share*, and *act*.
-1. **Ask**: effective questions and collaborated with leaders and managers who are interested in the outcome
+1. **Ask**: effective questions and collaborate with leaders and managers who are interested in the outcome
 1. **Prepare**: It all start wth a solid preparation.
 During this step, the analysts identify what data they need to achieve the succesful result they identified in the previous step.
 1. **Process**: In this step, the data analyst make sure how data would be collected, stored, managed, and protected.
 1. **Analyse**: This is the moment where the data analyst dive into the data, combine data from multiple sources, do the calculations and data validations.